cilevanmarken/BayesDiff/blogpost.md

   </tr>
 </table>

-Figure 7 illustrates that all aggregation methods roughly follow a (slightly skewed) Gaussian distribution, which indicates that we may remove outliers by removing the images with an uncertainty higher than .
+*Figure 7* illustrates that all aggregation methods roughly follow a (slightly skewed) Gaussian distribution, which indicates that we may remove outliers by removing the images with an uncertainty higher than $\mu + \sigma$.
 The results are illustrated and discussed in the Results section.

 ---